How to Get Car Insurance After Bankruptcy

 Requote at Every Renewal for the First Three Years

 Set a calendar reminder to requote at every renewal for the first three years.
-Rate reductions as credit recovers are not automatic — you have to shop to capture them.
-Comparing cheapest car insurance options at each renewal is the most reliable way to ensure you're not overpaying as your credit score climbs.
+Rate reductions as credit recovers are not automatic.
+You have to shop to capture them.
+Comparing cheapest car insurance options at each renewal is the most reliable way to avoid overpaying as your credit score climbs.

 To get a quote after bankruptcy, you'll need your bankruptcy discharge or case number, driving record, vehicle information, prior policy details and credit report.